cxfos/budget-app/.ai-docs/frontend-fixes-checklist.md

 ## Completed Fixes
 - [x] **Client-side category aggregation** - Replaced the missing backend endpoint `/expenses/by-category` with a client-side implementation that aggregates expense data by category.
 This solution fetches all expenses and then calculates category totals locally.
 Committed in 9c10efc.
 - [x] **API URL configuration** - Updated Docker Compose environment variable to use the service name 'backend' instead of 'localhost' for the API URL.
 Committed in 9ebea62.
+- [x] **Expense creation and total display** - Fixed expense creation by properly formatting dates to ISO 8601 format and ensuring amounts are sent as numbers.
+This also fixed the total expenses display.
+Committed in 2bb5fbe.